ecwpz91/cloud-native-workshop-v2m1-guides/migrate-to-jboss-eap.md

 ![create_dialog]({% image_path create_dialog.png %}){:width="700px"}

-This will take you to the project status.
+This will create a new project under the "My Projects" display.
+Click on the newly created `USERXX Coolstore Monolith - Dev` project.

+![create_new]({% image_path create_new.png %})

 There's nothing there yet, but that's about to change.

-![create_new]({% image_path create_new.png %})

 ####15.
 Deploy the monolith